jahidhasan018/nova-form-builder/README.md

 # NovaForm Builder

-NovaForm Builder is an enterprise-oriented WordPress plugin for building Gutenberg-powered forms with secure REST submission handling, repository-based persistence, and extensible service architecture.
+NovaForm Builder is an enterprise-oriented WordPress plugin for building forms with secure REST submission handling, repository-based persistence, and extensible service architecture.

 ## What this plugin does